-Millions of Americans play golf, with 25 million of us hitting the golf course at least once a year, according to a report from the National Golf Foundation—and with the PGA season culminating in the Tour Championship on Sept.
-27, golf will be on many Americans’ TV screens.
+Millions of Americans play golf, with 25 million of us hitting the golf course at least once a year, according to a report from the National Golf Foundation—and with the U.S. Open in Pebble Beach June 13-16 and the Open at Royal Portrush, Ireland, July 19-22, golf will be on many Americans’ TV screens.

 How Massage for Golfers Can Help

 With golf holding steady as a popular recreational pastime, it would benefit massage therapists—and their golfing clients—to understand how sports massage for golfers can help:

 - enhance performance in an activity;

 - facilitate faster, more efficient recovery from an activity;

 - accelerate recovery from an injury.

 In order to effectively help your golfing massage clients with any of these goals, you need to have a thorough comprehension of anatomy, and you should also have an understanding of the biomechanics of golf and how massage can impact movement, mobility and positioning in a positive way.